“Great companies are formed by great people.”

 According to WhiteHat Security Website Stats, .NET is the most widely used languages with 28.1 percent of the Web applications using .NET technology. .NET is scalable and has grown over time in terms of ready libraries and easy to use tools.
 So has grown the need to hire qualified .NET developers.

 While there is no shortage of .NET developers around, but to find the right developer for your company still remains a challenge.
 We thought that it is a serious problem if you want to hire a dot net developer and you haven’t got a clue what to look for when you search through candidate’s LinkedIn profile or a CV.
-That’s why I have gathered all the information you need if you are a technical recruiter searching for programmers with .NET skills.
+That's why Interview Mocha, an online assessment test platform, has gathered all the information you need if you are a technical recruiter searching for programmers with .NET skills.

 What is important for an IT Recruiter to know about .Net?